PramitSaha/markdown-cv/index.md

 - CPEN211 - Introduction to Microcomputers (Fall 2019)

 `Sep2017 - Now`
-__Peer Tutor,[The University of British Columbia](https://hct.ece.ubc.ca/)__, Vancouver, Canada
+__Peer Tutor,[University of British Columbia](https://hct.ece.ubc.ca/)__, Vancouver, Canada

-- Individual tutorial sessions for students.
+- One-to-one tutorial sessions for students.
 - Have worked with students for the following courses: CPSC 302, CPSC 221, CPSC 100
 - Helping students with course materials and exam strategy